johnmcfarlane/papers/c++/error-handling.md

 User input might include command-line parameters, UI interaction, data files.
 Input identified as ill-formed must be rejected by the program.

-Where possible rejection should be accompanied by meaningful feedback which helps the user correct the input so as to increase the chance of future success.
+Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input so as to increase the chance of future success.
 For example, on a typical terminal-based system, meaningful feedback might take the form of a diagnostic emitted on the error stream,